Several Symphonies to Perform “When Instruments Roamed the Earth!®” for 21-22 Season

 • promotional graphics, video, and text copy for programs, print, and web media

-• all rights to present music, story, & graphics in concert and promotions
+• all rights to present music, story, & graphics in concert and promotions for 1 year

 • printed scores and parts available, and are sold, not rented